box-key/csn-searcher/README.md

 How to test
 -----------

-1. Activate your python virtual environment.
+1. Open your python virtual environment.

 1. Run the following command to install our package.
 ```bash